dnlbowers/Vape-Store/README.md

 ##### ***All Products Table***

-This table was designed for scalability, I didn't have time to leverage the full advantages of a polymorphic database table but I have included the fields that would be needed to do so.
+This table was designed for scalability, I didn't have time to leverage the full advantages of a polymorphic data set but I have included the fields that would be needed to do so.
 In the future I would be automating a lot more processes allowing for products with sizes to be linked together and display the product options on a single product page.
 This kind of database model also allows for quicker queries as the volume of products grow so it was put in now to save a lot of restructuring late on when the business popularity grows.

 [All products table](docs/flowcharts/database/products.png)